blackbaud/sky-api-docs/content/support/issues/index.md

 We are aware of an issue with the new [Appeal list]({{stache.config.portal_endpoints_appeals_get_list}}), [Campaign list]({{stache.config.portal_endpoints_campaigns_get_list}}), and [Fund list]({{stache.config.portal_endpoints_funds_get_list}}) endpoints possibly returning unexpected results with the `last_modified` parameter due to time zone inconsistencies.
 We are working to resolve this issue, and will provide an update when it is resolved.

 ### Resolved
-For the issue reported on 2017-04-06, the time zone inconsistencies have been resolved.
+For the issue reported on 2017-04-06, the time zone inconsistencies have been resolved, but note that daylight savings time is not universally applied/respected.

 ## 2017-02-17